wearerequired/wp-team-list/README.md

 ### 4.0.0 - 2023-03-27 ###

 #### Changed ####
-* Add colors, spacing and alignment support for team list block.
+* Add colors, spacing, and alignment support for team list block.
 * Require at least PHP 7.4 and WordPress 6.0.
 * Tested compatibility with WordPress 6.2.